hefeda/PGP/README.md

 You have to make sure that the onnx-model is at /checkpoints/{modeltype}_onnx.
 It only works for the models listed [here](#models-which-support-precomputed-embeddings-and-onnx-exports).

 ### Models which support precomputed embeddings and onnx exports
-Tmbed, Conservation, Secondary Structure, Light Attention, SETH
+Conservation, Secondary Structure, Light Attention, SETH

 ## Reproducibility
 The datasets used for the analysis in the manuscript are available at: http://data.bioembeddings.com/public/design/.